SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Returns true if a variable is divisible by a number
 Parameters:
 - divisor(number) The number to check whether a number is divisible by

+## dnd_module
+Creates a wrapped module inside a drag-and-drop area.
+Parameters:
+- path(string) Path to the module.
+- offset(integer) Number of rows to offset the module in the row (0-11).
+- width(integer) Number of rows wide the module should be.
+- flexbox_positioning(string) Adjust position of the module inside the row.
+Possible values are TOP_LEFT, TOP_CENTER, or TOP_RIGHT.

 ## elif
 Else if statement to be used within if statement